specify/schema-to-html/README.md

 ## Requirements

-You need to have Python 3.8+ and the following packages:
+You need to have Python 3.8+, a checked out repository of [Specify 6](http://github.com/specify/specify6/) and an installed copy of Specify 6

-- xml.etree.ElementTree
-- string
-- pathlib
-- datetime

 ## Configuration